satori-stan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the examples per class in the training dataset, where it is clear that the distribution of examples is not even.

-![alt text][image1]
+![Histogram of examples of class in the training set][image1]

-Here is a random example from the data that we will be following through the calculations ...
+Here is a random example from the data that we will be following through the calculations.

-![alt text][image2]
+![Right of way at intersection German Traffic Sign][image2]

 ###Design and Test a Model Architecture